Celebrating 31 years of the

 IMPORTANT: If you are submitting something as part of a classroom assignment, please include a UNIQUE TITLE* when you submit your piece.
 Do not use the general title of the classroom assignment.
 It is confusing if we receive several submissions with the same title.

-TEACHERS: Please do not have your class submit entries all at once.
+TEACHERS: Please avoid having your class submit entries all at once.
 Many of these end up in spam or junk folders.

 BEFORE YOU SUBMIT: READ THIS!